metatyper/metatyper-ts/README.md

 const MetaA = Meta(A)  // similar to the @Meta.Class() decorator

-// will throw a validation error because this property was initialized Number MetaA['a'] = 'str'
+// will throw a validation error because this property was initialized number MetaA['a'] = 'str'

 const metaInstanceA = new MetaA()

-// will throw a validation error because this property was initialized String ('string') metaInstanceA['a'] = 1
+// will throw a validation error because this property was initialized 'string' metaInstanceA['a'] = 1
 ```